 One 600-level research seminar.

-Each MA student, after initial consultation with the Director of the MA Program, will select a faculty advisor by the end of their first year who will aid the student in developing an appropriate program of coursework.
+Each MA student, after initial consultation with the Director of the Graduate Program, will select a faculty advisor by the end of their first year who will aid the student in developing an appropriate program of coursework.